Best Ways to Recover Abandoned Carts in WooCommerce

 There are lots of consumers who abandon their shopping cart want to save their items for future consideration.
 It’s essential to keep the cart prominent if you’re going to have them back and complete purchasing.
 Else, it’ll be out of sight and out of mind.

 Consumers may forget that they have added items to their shopping cart.
 Displaying a noticeable icon reminds them of the issues they have saved.
 If you look at Amazon, you may notice a clean and simple shopping cart icon on every screen of their website.
+There are lots of ways to design your cart in terms of block, button, color, background color, and the cart button text.
+If you visit our best WordPress shopping cart plugins blog, you will discover all of the premium collections of plugin that will make your cart button absolutely worth it.

 Provide product details, quantity, and image on the shopping cart.
 It’ll allow customers to review their order before they purchase.